Skip to main content

 What Are the Different Types of Ranges?

-Gas: Natural-gas ranges offer faster boiling times and lower cooktop temperatures.
+Gas: Natural-gas ranges offer faster boiling times than traditional electric burners, and more manageable cooktop temperatures.
 But there’s a chance of uneven cooking due to the nature of a flame element.

-Electric: Electric rangers boil water more slowly and have higher temperatures overall, but they tend to cook things more evenly as well.
+Electric: Traditional electric rangers boil water more slowly and have higher temperatures overall, which can potentially damage cookware, but they tend to cook things more evenly as well.

 Dual-fuel: Dual-fuel ranges are a hybrid option, combining a gas cooktop with an electric oven.
-This makes for fast boiling timings as well as a nice, even baking job thanks to the electric coil.
+This offers the convenience of instantaneous gas cooking on the stovetop as well as nice, even baking thanks to the electric oven.

-Induction: Induction ranges boast super quick boiling times, along with extreme low and high heat.
-The potential downsides are pretty minor: They require induction-compatible cookware, you might have to adjust recipes, and they tend to be expensive.
+Induction: Induction ranges, a newer style of electric stovetop that uses electromagnetism instead of heated coils, boast super quick boiling times, along with easily controlled low and high heat.
+The potential downsides are pretty minor: They require induction-compatible cookware, you might have to adjust recipes, and they currently tend to be more expensive than their gas and electric counterparts.

 Are Gas Cooktops Better Than Electric Ranges?